egandavidpatrick-del/project-navigator/README.md

 - Improve visibility of engineering projects across departments
 - Increase accessibility to organisational knowledge and technical records
 - Reduce time spent locating engineering documentation and project assets
-- Maintain consistent project information throughout the project lifecycle
 - Bookmark and quickly access frequently used projects

-By consolidating project information into a unified catalogue system, the solution improves efficiency, strengthens knowledge retention, and supports faster access to the information required for engineering decision-making.
+By consolidating project directory information into a unified catalogue system, the solution improves efficiency, strengthens knowledge retention, and supports faster access to the information required for engineering decision-making.

 ---